dana-rocha/ada-build-curriculum/round-2/intro-to-python/notes/lesson1-helloworld.md

 ## Hello, World!

 A 'Hello, World' program is the first program that people often write when exploring a new programming language.
+It's a simple program that is often used to illustrate the basic syntax of a programming language.
+The tradition of using the phrase 'Hello, World!' as a test message can be traced back to 1978.

+## Keyboard Shortcuts

+### Uncomment, Execute, Re-comment
+Professional developers minimize their use of the mouse (or trackpad) as much as possible.
+Keyboard navigation is much more predictable and precise.

+* Comment + Uncomment - Command Slash (Ctrl /)
+* Run Code Block - Command Enter

+## Python REPL
+Python provides an interactive computer program that allows the user to enter Python code and immediately get results of that code.
+This feature is known as REPL (Read, Evaluate, Print Loop).
+This program is great for trying out new commands, practicing syntax, and evaluating solutions to small problems.